shawntabrizi/shawntabrizi.github.io/_posts/2019-07-28-interacting-with-the-substrate-rpc-endpoint.md

 That being said, once you are able to walk through these examples step by step, I think it becomes easier to understand what is going on, and even reproduce this logic on other platforms and languages.
 Certainly this is needed for the future Substrate ecosystem.

 I have started a project called [Substrate RPC Examples](https://github.com/shawntabrizi/substrate-rpc-examples) which I linked to earlier in this post.
 The idea of this project is to provide some easy to read, "minimal library magic" examples of interacting with the Substrate RPC.
-So far, I have only used the tools available in `utils`, `util_crypto`, and `keyring`, and ideally this can be reduced by introducing a few hand written functions.
+So far, I have only used the tools available in `util`, `util_crypto`, and `keyring`, and ideally this can be reduced by introducing a few hand written functions.

 The two samples I have described in this blog post (getting metadata, querying storage) are implemented.
 I hope to also add to it an example of a balance transfer, which will show how to sign a message.
 If you have any good ideas or examples that you would want to share with the world, feel free to open a [PR](https://github.com/shawntabrizi/substrate-rpc-examples/pulls).